rd2play/ReverbFlangerFilters/README.md

 This is a JUCE framework C++ implementation of various DSP algorithms for a Schroeder Reverbator, flanger, general comb filter and other filters.
-Anyone familiar with JUCE can turn on/off those different components and compile fully functioning plugins (see Disclaimer below).
+Anyone familiar with JUCE can turn on/off those different components.

 The solution includes a unit test project using GoogleTest for testing several components.